EscagedoGutierrez/UPC_Starter_Edition/README.md

 - unpredictable agent behavior

 These are not “bugs.”
-They are **collapse failures** — the system has no structured way to bind meaning to an observer.
+They are **collapse failures**, the system has no structured way to bind meaning to an observer.

 UPC fixes the root cause by enforcing a **universal collapse architecture**.